 10. Writing

 Dental assistants typically document patient visits through medical records.
 This includes sharing a narrative of the work that was completed, any medications that were administered during the procedure, risks that were addressed, future work that needs to be completed, education provided, and more.
-Communicating effectively through writing is critical for appropriate record keeping.
+Communicating effectively through writing is critical for appropriate record-keeping.

-Dental Assisting Program at CHCP
+Grow Your Dental Assisting Skills at CHCP

 Both the day and evening track programs take as few as 36 weeks to complete.
+Courses include topics like dental materials, dental skills and procedures, treatment areas and instruments, and more.